-Indicators of a Sustainable Urban Forest THE MANAGEMENT APPROACH Sammamish Today Performance Levels Low Moderate Good Maintenance Program of Publicly Owned Trees (trees managed intensively) Few of Sammamish's trees have been assessed and inventoried, and there is almost no information documented about in the public rights-of-way or city managed facilities No maintenance plans are in effect.
+Indicators of Performance Levels a Sustainable Urban Forest THE MANAGEMENT APPROACH Sammamish Today Low Moderate Good Overall Objective Maintenance Program of Publicly Owned Trees (trees managed intensively) Few of Sammamish's trees have been assessed and inventoried, and there is almost no information documented about in the public rights-of-way or city managed facilities No maintenance plans are in effect.
 Only reactive management efforts to facilitate public use (risk abatement).
-Maintenance plans are in p publicly-owned areas focu managing ecological struct function and facilitating pu Planting Program Currently there is no discrete budget item for annual planting work across departments.
+Maintenance plans are in place for publicly-owned areas focused on managing ecological structure and function and facilitating public use.
+The ecological structure and function of all publicly-owned trees are protected and enhanced while accommodating public use where appropriate.
+Planting Program Currently there is no discrete budget item for annual planting work across departments.
 Planting locations are more opportunistic, less strategic.
 Tree establishment is ad hoc.
 Tree establishment is consistently funded and occurs on an annual basis.
-Tree establishment is direc needs derived from a tree and other community plan sufficient in meeting canop objectives.
+Tree establishment is directed by needs derived from a tree inventory and other community plans and is sufficient in meeting canopy cover objectives.
+Comprehensive and effective tree planting and establishment program is driven by canopy cover goals, equity considerations, and other priorities according to the plan.
+Tree planting and establishment is outlined in the management plan.
 Tree Protection Policy Regulations are in place via tree ordinances and development code.
 An arborist is involved in plan reviews and inspections.
 Code enforcement is limited after permits are issued.
-No tree protection policy Policies are in place to protect trees, but the policies are not well- enforced.
-Protections policies ensure safety of trees on public ar land.
-The policies are enfor supported by significant de and shared ownership of c City Staffing and Equipment Staff are trained for tree work, but ISA certified arborists are needed for supervision.
+No tree protection policy Policies are in place to protect trees, but the policies are not well-enforced.
+Protections policies ensure the safety of trees on public and private land.
+The policies are enforced and supported by significant deterrents and shared ownership of city goals.
+Comprehensive and regularly updated tree protection ordinance with enforcement ability is based on community goals.
+The benefits derived from trees on public and private property is ensured by the enforcement of existing policies.
+City Staffing and Equipment Staff are trained for tree work, but ISA certified arborists are needed for supervision.
 ISA certified arborists are contracted to fill in gaps.
 Insufficient staffing levels insufficiently trained staff, and/or inadequate equipment and vehicle availability.
 Certified arborists and professional urban foresters on staff have some professional development, but are lacking adequate staff levels or adequate equipment.
-Multi-disciplinary team with the urban forestry unit, inc an urban forestry profession operations manager, and arborist technicians.
-Vehich and equipment are sufficient complete required work.
+Multi-disciplinary team within the urban forestry unit, including an urban forestry professional, operations manager, and arborist technicians.
+Vehicles and equipment are sufficient to complete required work.
+Adequate staff and access to the equipment and vehicles to implement the management plan.
+A high-level urban forester or planning professional, strong operations staff, and solid certified arborist technicians.
 Funding Public funding supports primarily reactive tree care.
 Funding comes from the public sector only and covers only reactive work.
 Funding levels (public and private) generally cover mostly reactive work.
 Low levels of risk management and planting in place.
-Dynamic, active funding fr engaged private partners a adequate public funding an proactively manage and ex urban forest.
+Dynamic, active funding from engaged private partners and adequate public funding are used to proactively manage and expand the urban forest.
+Appropriate funding in place to fully implement both proactive and reactive needs based on a comprehensive urban forest management plan.